DigitalRuby/AutoSSH/Readme.md

 Example usage: `dotnet AutoSSH /backup/commands.txt /backup`

-The hosts/servers to connect to must be Linux, Windows is not supported.
-All commands assume sudo for the given login and password.
+The hosts/servers to connect to can be Linux or Windows.
+All commands assume sudo/administrator for the given login and password.

 Command file format is as follows: